unixpickle/graphalicious/README.md

 # TODO

  * Rewrite YLCV and revise *View* architecture
+   * Make the view set the state of the loaders and splash screen.
    * Implement animations
      * When animations start, we reset our needs to indicate that we do not need anything.
      * When animations stop, we will update our needs because we stopped any loads when the animation began.
-   * Handle metric changes
-     * Scroll to keep the middle visible point in sight so that the content doesn't scroll off completely.
    * Prevent DOM selection of canvas in graph
  * Implement pointer events (blurbs) in the bar style
  * Implement pointer events in the other styles